SumoLogic/sumologic-documentation/docs/alerts/monitors/monitor-faq.md

 And so on.

-## Is there a limit to the number of monitors?
+## Is there a limit to the number of monitors I can have?

 You can have up to 5,000 monitors (active and inactive) simultaneously.